Improvements on dimension growth results and effective Hilbert's irreducibility theorem: Introduction and main results

-As a corollary, we obtain an effective version of Hilbert's irreducibility theorem.
-Since we will need it for multiple polynomials at the same time, we formulate it in a slightly more general way than the usual irreducibility theorem.
+As a corollary, we obtain an effective high dimensional version of Hilbert's irreducibility theorem for several polynomials.
+Since for applications one might need a good tuple $t$ which avoids a given hypersurface, we state it accordingly.
+See ~\cite[Th\'{e}orèmes 2, 3]{Walkowiak} for a similar formulation in the one dimensional case.